yggilabs/blog/docs/_drafts/greenlight.md

 <p>Write down a complication which may arise when exploring a specific focus, keep it to a few words or less.
 Place it next to that focus.</p>
 <p>See <a href="#example-snag">example</a></p>
 <h2 id="the-shoot">The Shoot</h2>
+<p>This is the part of the game you will spend the most time in.
+It is meant to flow as a conversation would.
+Authority switches among the roles but, stay engaged when it isn’t your turn.
+Remember what is expected of your <a href="#how-to-behave">behavior</a>.</p>
 <ol>
 <li><em>(director)</em> <strong>Previously…</strong> — If <a href="#when-that-thing-happens-that-changes-everything">The Before</a> has not been recapped, give a short description of what happened.</li>
 <li><em>(producer)</em> <strong>The Focus</strong> — Choose a focus as <em>The Focus</em>.</li>